aws-samples/aws-devops-pipeline-accelerator/README.md

 This repository contains the code and resources on how to build centralised templates for your infrastructure deployment pipeline, for various types of Infrastructure as a Code Tools.
 These templates can be consumed by various teams to orchestrate their Infrastructure build and deployment pipelines with the standard/basic required configurations.
 This will help the teams to focus more on developing features than working on building pipelines for the deployment.

+DPA Solution is basically build around 3 pillars - Entrypoints, Aggregators and Stages.
+1. Entrypoint is the Configuration file which you can use to Customize the Default Pipeline as per the requirements of each Appplication.
+This is the file which resides in your Application Repository.
+All other files/configurations explained further in this Solution would reside in the Common Repository or Pipeline Repository.

 ## Table of content
  * [Principles of DPA](#principles)
  * [Prerequisites](#prerequisites)